rsmp-nordic/rsmp_core/source/definitions.rst

        All control and supervision related functions in NTS consist of NTS objects.

-       An NTS object can represent on or many objects.
+       An NTS object can represent one or many objects.

        An NTS objects is identified in the communication interface using “externalNtsId”.
 NTS can not use the format used in